Our Trustees

 Pippa Harris is an Oscar-nominated, BAFTA award-winning, film and television producer, who established Neal Street Productions in 2003 alongside Sam Mendes and Caro Newling.

-The company’s work includes the hugely successful BBC series Call the Midwife which Pippa has executive produced for over a decade, as well as the multi-award winning First World War movie, 1917, which Pippa produced.
-Neal Street’s recent stage productions include the Tony award-winning The Lehman Trilogy, and the acclaimed productions of The Motive and The Cue, and Hamnet.
-Pippa also produced the movies Away We Go, Starter for Ten, and Things We Lost in the Fire, and executive produced the Oscar-nominated Revolutionary Road, and the hit TV series Britannia and Penny Dreadful for Showtime/Sky.
-Most recently Pippa produced the BAFTA-nominated film Empire of Light starring Olivia Colman and Micheal Ward, written and directed by Sam Mendes.
+The company’s work includes the hugely successful BBC series Call the Midwife which Pippa has executive produced for the past 15 years, as well as the multi award-winning First World War movie, 1917, which Pippa produced.
+Neal Street’s recent stage productions include the Tony award-winning The Lehman Trilogy, and the acclaimed productions of The Motive and The Cue, and The Hills of California.
+Pippa’s upcoming projects include movies of Hamnet by Maggie O’Farrell, starring Jessie Buckley and Paul Mescal, and of Enid Blyton’s children’s classic The Magic Faraway Tree.
+She is also developing four movies for Sony, one on each of the Beatles, which will be directed by Sam Mendes.

-Following her tenure as Chair of BAFTA, Pippa is now their Vice President of Television, and is director of albert, the BAFTA led sustainability consortium.
+Following her tenure as Chair of BAFTA, Pippa is now their Vice President of Television.
 Pippa is also Chair of Charleston, a museum and gallery which was home of the Bloomsbury group.
-She is an Ambassador for Women for Women International and a Patron of the neonatal charity Best Beginnings.
+She is an Ambassador for Women for Women International.
 Before setting up Neal Street Productions, Pippa was the Head of Drama Commissioning for the BBC.
 In 2015 she was made a Dame in the Dissolution Honours.

 Sir Ron Kalifa